 Drag the

-asset into that field. -
+dig_grass1asset into that field. -

 Go back to Mono and add this line

-AudioSource.PlayClipAtPoint( mineSound, transform.position);
+AudioSource.PlayClipAtPoint( mineSound, transform.position);inside the

 Save.